Ophir, New South Wales: History and discovery

+William Tom's father (Parson Tom) named the area "Ophir" after a region in the Old Testament noted for its fine gold.

+There was a gold rush to the area in 1851 and 1852.
+The village of Ophir was laid out in 1851 by Major Sir Thomas Livingstone Mitchell and its first lots were sold in 1852.
+Reef gold was discovered in 1868 by Joseph Christopherson.

-Although Hargraves was honoured and rewarded, it may have been William Tipple Smith, mineralogist, who first discovered gold at what would be later named Ophir, in 1848.
+Although Hargraves was honoured and rewarded, it may have been the mineralogist William Tipple Smith who first discovered gold at what would be later named Ophir, in 1848.
 On 27 February 1852 William Tipple Smith wrote to geologist Sir Roderick Murchison in England saying the spot now called Ophir was the very spot where he had found nugget gold in 1848.
-Smith's claims and correspondence are exhaustively studied in a 1986 book "A Fool's Gold?" by Lynette Ramsay Silver, in the foreword of which geology Professor David Branagan of Sydney University concurs and states "It is good to see him deservedly remembered in the pages of this book".
-William Tipple Smith was one of the owners of the Fitzroy Iron Works at Mittagong and, during a visit in February 1849, Governor Charles Augustus Fitz Roy was presented with a steel knife "mounted with colonial gold".
+Smith's claims and correspondence are exhaustively studied in a 1986 book, A Fool's Gold?, by Lynette Ramsay Silver, in the foreword of which geology professor David Branagan of Sydney University concurs and states "It is good to see him deservedly remembered in the pages of this book."
+William Tipple Smith was one of the owners of the Fitzroy Iron Works at Mittagong and, during a visit in February 1849, Governor Charles Augustus FitzRoy was presented with a steel knife "mounted with colonial gold".

-All that now remains of Ophir is very slight.
+Some remnants of old alluvial, reef, and deep lead mines, are located within the Ophir Reserve, which includes the former site of the town.
+The town's cemetery also remains.
+There is an obelisk that commemorates the discovery of payable gold, in 1851, giving credit to Edward Hargraves, John Lister, James Tom, and William Tom.

 All that remains of William Tipple Smith is one small gold sample and a previously unmarked grave (number 4929, section 4, Rookwood Cemetery) that was only recently provided with a headstone recognising him as the discoverer of the first payable gold in Australia.